 A minor amount of hums are usual.
 If you hear audible clanking sounds originating from your water heater, it could possibly be an indication there is a problem.

 If residue has developed inside, your water heater may be less economical.
 This could end in increased energy costs and potential harm to your equipment.

 Leakage is the primary cause of a failing water heater.
 If you notice water near your water heater, you’re probably experiencing a leak and may bring about significant water damage to your residence.

 - Inadequate Hot Water

 If you’re receiving zero or very little hot water, there may be a concern with the pilot light.
-If you’re not confident how to repair the water heater, reach out to the professionals at 352-414-4006.
+If you’re not confident how to repair the water heater, reach out to the professionals at 352-414-4006 in Ocala.
 While some homeowners can restart the pilot light themselves, it can be unsafe if you’re not certain of the process.

 If you notice a rotten egg smell, don’t attempt to restart the pilot light.
 Call your city’s energy provider at once.